antonromanov1/qsearch/README.md

 # qsearch

-This project represents a basic multithreaded web crawler which is written in C++.
+This project represents a search engine which consists of a multithreaded web crawler which is written in C++ and a handler of the crawled data.

 I have edited the C++ gumbo wrapper (https://github.com/lazytiger/gumbo-query).